 Side effects of bone marrow and stem cell transplants

-This page tells you about the side effects of bone marrow and stem cell transplants.
+This page tells you about the side effects of bone marrow transplants and stem cell transplants.
 There is information about

 Another side effect called Graft versus Host Disease (GVHD) can occur if you have bone marrow or stem cells from a donor.

 You will have a low white blood cell count after your treatment.
 This means you are more at risk of getting an infection.
-You are most likely to get an infection from the normally harmless bacteria we all have in our digestive systems and on our skin.
+You are likely to get an infection from the normally harmless bacteria we all have in our digestive systems and on our skin.

 You are also at risk of infection from food.
 The nurses on the ward will tell you and your relatives about the food you can and can't eat.
-The rules vary from hospital to hospital but you may be told
+The rules vary from hospital to hospital but you may be told that

 - Hot meals must be thoroughly cooked and eaten fresh

 - Salads must be carefully washed (but they are often not allowed)